LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

     Terminate  [Y/n] [y]:
 ```

-After the proxy instance has been successfully started, it is optionally possible to check the status via the REST interface:
+After the proxy instance has been successfully started, it is optionally possible to check the status via the (+rest) interface:

 ```bash
     # GET PROXY STATUS